Soccer great Seedorf urges yellow cards to curb racial abuse - WHIZ News

-GENEVA (AP) — Players should get yellow cards for covering their mouths to speak to opponents, soccer great Clarence Seedorf told European lawmakers on Wednesday in a forum on hate speech in sport.
+GENEVA (AP) — Players should get yellow cards for covering their mouths to speak to opponents, soccer great Clarence Seedorf told European lawmakers on Wednesday in a forum on hate speech in sports.

-Seedorf spoke to the 47-nation Council of Europe on the day UEFA was preparing a verdict in the disciplinary case of a Slavia Prague player alleged to have racially insulted a Black opponent from Rangers last month.

-Ondřej Kúdela covered his mouth with both hands when he spoke into Glen Kamara’s ear during a stoppage in play in a Europa League game.
+Seedorf spoke to the 47-nation Council of Europe hours before UEFA banned a Slavia Prague player for 10 games for racially insulting a Black opponent last month in the Europa League.
+Ondřej Kúdela covered his mouth with both hands when he spoke into the ear of Ranger player Glen Kamara.

-Kúdela denied Kamara’s allegation that he used racist language that another Rangers player also claimed to have heard.
-UEFA also investigated Kamara over the Czech club’s claims he attacked Kúdela after the game, which Slavia won 2-0.
+Kúdela denied using racist language, which another Rangers player claimed to have heard.
+UEFA also banned Kamara for three games for assaulting Kúdela in the tunnel after the game, which Slavia won 2-0.

 Seedorf, who is Black, referred lawmakers to “some racist situations” and hate speech among players in recent weeks.